selenozkan/QAFI/README.md

 ### Requirements for Calculating Sequence-Based Features:

-- **Three sequence-based features (Blosum62, PSSM, Shannon's entropy)** (.arff format):
+- **Three sequence-based features (Blosum62, PSSM, Shannon's entropy)** (.ARFF format):
-    - The three sequence/MSA based features can be retrieved using the `PatMut.py` pipeline developed by Natàlia Padilla.
-For a detailed description of this pipeline, please refer [here](https://github.com/NataliaSirera/patmut).
+    - The three sequence/MSA based features can be retrieved using the `PatMut.py` pipeline that is explained with a detailed description [here](https://github.com/NataliaSirera/patmut).
-    - The output of this script, ARFF file, includes a list of features for the variants of the protein (.arff file format).
+    - The output of this script, ARFF file, includes a list of features for the variants of the protein.
 An example output can be found [here](/demo/Q9Y375.arff).

+- Neco feature
+    - `feature_neco.csv` available in `QAFI/data` folder
+    - Please refer to our QAFI paper to follow how this dataframe was curated
+    - Credits for the calculation of this feature: [Natàlia Padilla Sirera](https://github.com/NataliaSirera)

 ### Requirements for Calculating Structure-Based Features:

+- **Colasi feature**:
     - **AlphaFold Structure** for the protein of interest (.mmCIF file format):
         - The structure can be downloaded from [AlphaFold](https://alphafold.ebi.ac.uk)
         - Refer to:
             - Jumper, J. et al. (2021).
 Highly accurate protein structure prediction with AlphaFold. *Nature*, 596(7873), 583-589.

             - Varadi, M. et al. (2024).
 AlphaFold Protein Structure Database in 2024: providing structure coverage for over 214 million protein sequences. *Nucleic acids research*, 52(D1), D368-D375.

     - **Atomic Interactions within Protein Structures** (.json file format):
         - Follow the instructions provided at [Arpeggio GitHub](https://github.com/PDBeurope/arpeggio) to generate the necessary JSON file containing all atomic contacts.
-    - Refer to:
-        - Jubb HC et al. (2017) Arpeggio: A Web Server for Calculating and Visualising Interatomic Interactions in Protein Structures. *J Mol Biol* 429:365–371.
+        - Refer to: Jubb HC et al. (2017) Arpeggio: A Web Server for Calculating and Visualising Interatomic Interactions in Protein Structures. *J Mol Biol* 429:365–371.

-The notebook `Features.ipynb` includes a pipeline for obtaining all 14 features step-by-step for a given protein of interest.
+    - Maximum number of contacts file
+        - `MAX_COUNTS.csv` available in `QAFI/data` folder
+        - The maximum number of interatomic contacts observed for the native residue’s type in a well-curated dataset of 593 experimental protein structures, list of structures selected from PISCES.
+For all pdb structures, atomic contacts are obtained, counted and maximum number of contact for each residue is stored in the "maximum_counts.csv" file.
+        - For the source of selected experimental protein structures refer to: Wang G, Dunbrack RL (2003) PISCES: A protein sequence culling server.
+Bioinformatics 19:1589–1591

+- **MJ potential feature**
+    - `MJ_POTENTIAL_TABLE3.csv` available in `QAFI/data` folder
+    - To calculate the difference in contact energies between the sums of native-neighbour and mutant-neighbour interactions, we used the upper triangle of the 20x20 table provided by Miyazawa and Jernigan (1996).
+    - Refer to: Miyazawa S, Jernigan RL (1996) Residue-Residue Potentials with a Favorable Contact Pair Term and an Unfavorable High Packing Density Term, for Simulation and Threading.
+J Mol Biol 256:623–644.

+- **Laar feature**
+    - `feature_laar.csv` available in `QAFI/data` folder
+    - Please refer to our QAFI paper to follow how this dataframe was curated
+    - Credits for the calculation of this feature: [Natàlia Padilla Sirera](https://github.com/NataliaSirera)

 ---
 # **Predictions with QAFI for a Protein of Interest**

 The `Predictions_with_QAFI.ipynb` notebook includes a pipeline for obtaining predictions for a protein of interest, provided all its features are obtained.

+QAFI predictions for 3460 proteins (those proteins in ClinVar with at least one pathogenic variant) can be found in `data/QAFI_predictions.csv.zip`

 ---